 Nope.

 Second, everything reeks of authenticity.
-This begins with drawing on historical records and surviving antiquities to ensure accurate designs, layouts, colours etc.
+This begins with drawing on historical records and surviving antiquities to ensure accurate designs, layouts, colours etc..

-And the authenticity doesn’t stop there.
 Go inside the buildings and wander around.
 They look as if the occupants only just left.
-So there’s fresh fruit and vegetables lying in the kitchen, a discarded cloak on a workbench, and water coursing through the Roman baths.
+So you find fresh fruit and vegetables lying in the kitchen, a discarded cloak on a workbench, and water coursing through the Roman baths.

 (Incidentally, the display boards outside that introduce each building are in English, too.
 And the outdoor area also has a playground for children.)